 Firing A Bullet

 In today’s world, everyone is quite aware of what is a bullet?
 And why they are used…!!!
-The working procedure of firing a bullet is based on pressure temperature relationship.
+The working procedure of firing a bullet is based on the pressure-temperature relationship.
 Plus, Newton’s third law also plays its role.

 According to Gay Lussac’s law definition, if the temperature is increased, so does the pressure will.
 Therefore, when gunpowder burns, the ignition of gunpowder generates a large amount of superheated gas which in turn increases the pressure.
 As a result, the bullet travels a longer distance with high speed.